rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the quiz for dimensionality reduction.

 **Thoughts:** Prof Ng mentioned eigenvectors today, which is something that I haven't learned so far in my linear algebra journey.
 This is making me want to study more maths - I still have quite a few videos left to go on the Khan Academny linear algebra course.
 Perhaps I'll have a look at those after doing the week eight programming exercise.

+### Day 54: 13 May 2018

+**Today's Progress**: Started the week eight programming exercise.
+This week's exercise is about K-means and principal component analysis.
+I've finished the K-means part.

+**Thoughts:** There wasn't anything too taxing in the K-means part of the exercise.
+The result was pretty interesting, though - the Coursera code used the k-means code that I wrote to compress an image from 16.7 million colours to 16 colours, and it still looked pretty good.